casbin/SummerOfCode2022/README.md

 #### Description

-In Java world, Apache Shiro and Spring Security are very popular security frameworks.
-We need to find ways to improve the Casbin middlewares for both of them, so Shiro and Spring Security users can use jCasbin without many migrating efforts.

-Another work is to develop jCasbin' middleware for the popular Java web frameworks except Spring such as Play, like how we did it for Golang: https://casbin.org/docs/en/middlewares
+jCasbin needs to be kept in sync with the features of casbin-golang at all times.
+For example, the special syntax of ``in``, the update of the role manager, etc.
+At the same time, it is also necessary to maintain and integrate the unique ecology of Java, such as ``casbin-spring-boot-starter`` and ``Play middleware``, etc.
+Performance is also a point of great concern, so ``benchmark`` needs to be done.

 #### Expected outcomes

-Some issues to work on:

-1. Make a Play Framework middleware: https://github.com/casbin/jcasbin/issues/104
+1. More features support
+- Reimplement the role manager: [jcasbin#261](https://github.com/casbin/jcasbin/issues/261)
-2. Sync more features about "in" special grammar from Go-Casbin: https://casbin.org/docs/en/syntax-for-models#special-grammer
+- Sync more features about "in" special grammar from Go-Casbin: [special-grammer](https://casbin.org/docs/en/syntax-for-models#special-grammer)
-3. Make a default implementation of WatcherEx and migrate Watcher to WatcherEx : https://github.com/casbin/casbin/issues/943
+- Make a default implementation of WatcherEx and migrate Watcher to WatcherEx : Default implementation of WatcherEx [casbin#943](https://github.com/casbin/casbin/issues/943)
-4. Provide more offical  adapter/watcher like Golang: https://casbin.org/docs/en/watchers.
-5. Fix the bug about ClassCastException for Strings within grouping fucntions: https://github.com/casbin/jcasbin/issues/254
+- Fix the bug about ClassCastException for Strings within grouping fucntions: ClassCastException for Strings within grouping fucntions [jcasbin#254](https://github.com/casbin/jcasbin/issues/254)
+2. Continuous maintenance of the surrounding ecology
+- Optimize casbin-spring-boot-starter and other middlewares dependencies. [casbin-spring-boot-starter](https://github.com/jcasbin/casbin-spring-boot-starter)
+- Provide more offical adapter/watcher like Golang: [watchers](https://casbin.org/docs/en/watchers.)
+- Make a Play Framework middleware: Create a jCasbin authorization module for Play [jcasbin#104](https://github.com/casbin/jcasbin/issues/104)
-6. Help solve issues for the 1st-party and 3rd-party middlewares
+- Help solve issues for the 1st-party and 3rd-party middlewares.
+3. Benchmark and performance optimization
+- Benchmarking jCasbin and the integrations with main middlewares.
+- Find and resolve performance bottlenecks.
+- Explore the alternative in large-scale scenarios

 #### Skills required/preferred